Digvijay498/BidIT/README.md

 ## Description :

-- **Real-Time Rare Commodity Exchange**: Hunter's Paradise is a dynamic online platform enabling real-time buying and selling of rare products through auctions and deals, enhancing user interaction.
+- **Real-Time Rare Commodity Exchange**: BidIT is a dynamic online platform enabling real-time buying and selling of rare products through auctions and deals, enhancing user interaction.
 - **Live Dashboard**: Implemented a dynamic real-time dashboard, allowing users to track ongoing auctions and deals in real-time.